heliophysicsPy/heliophysicsPy.github.io/_pages/meetings/april2020.md

 exclude: true
 ---

 The spring 2020 collaboration meeting of the Python in Heliophysics Community **will be held remotely** during the time period of April 27-29, 2020.
-The exact time and dates of the meeting will be announced shortly.
+Please fill out [this poll](https://www.when2meet.com/?8868649-hQWN1) by Friday, March 13th, 2020 to decide on times for the remote spring meeting.
+Note that the poll is in Mountain Time.
+The exact time and dates of the meeting will be announced once the poll is closed and responses are reviewed.

 ### Registration